KILTprotocol/portablegabi-tutorial/src/5_with_chain.md

   await attester.updateAccumulator(accPreRevo);

-  // Check whether it has actually been added to chain.
-  // We need to wait for next block since updating the accumulator is a transaction. await chain.waitForNextBlock();
-  console.log("\t Waiting for next block to have the accumulator on the chain");
+  // Check whether it has actually been added to chain. console.log("\t Waiting for next block to have the accumulator on the chain");
   console.log(
     "Latest accumulator === accPreRevo?
 Expected true, received",